 The results supported the idea that newborns pay attention to gaze.
 When the infants were cued by gaze, they were faster to make saccades to the bull’s-eye (Farroni et al 2004).

-Meltzoff and Moore presented babies (ranging in age from 1 hour to 3 days old) with video playbacks of a stranger making faces.
-In one condition, the stranger stuck out his tongue.
-In another condition, he opened his mouth.
+They presented babies (ranging in age from 1 hour to 3 days old) with video playbacks of a stranger making faces.

-The results surprised many people who believed newborns were passive, socially clueless creatures: In the 20 seconds following each presentation, the babies were more likely to imitate the action they had just watched.
+The results surprised many people who believed newborns were passive, socially unresponsive creatures: In the 20 seconds following each presentation, babies were more likely to match the action they had just watched (1983).

 If you’ve visited the newborn ward, you’ve probably noticed that crying is contagious.
 If a newborn baby hears another baby cry, she joins in, too.